MicrosoftDocs/memdocs/memdocs/intune/protect/tutorial-protect-email-on-enrolled-devices.md

 ## Create the Conditional Access policy

-Now we’ll create a Conditional Access policy that requires all device platforms to enroll in Intune and comply with our Intune compliance policy before they can access Exchange Online.
+Now we'll create a Conditional Access policy that requires all device platforms to enroll in Intune and comply with our Intune compliance policy before they can access Exchange Online.
 We'll also require the Outlook app for email access.
 Conditional Access policies are configurable in either the Azure AD portal or the Intune portal.
-Since we’re already in the Intune portal, we’ll create the policy here.
+Since we're already in the Intune portal, we'll create the policy here.

 1. In Intune, select **Endpoint security** > **Conditional Access** > **New policy**.